 The Pathology Services Unit (PSU) is essential to nonhuman primate (NHP) colony health and research at the WNPRC.
-It is led by a board certified veterinary pathologist with extensive experience with NHP.
+The PSU team consists of a dedicated, skilled team of three pathologists with ACVP and/or ACLAM board certification, a research program manager, and three research specialists.
 The Unit works with clinical veterinary staff to provide rapid diagnosis and effective monitoring and interpretation of acute and chronic conditions affecting colony animals as well as subjects assigned to research studies.
-It has an integral role in research at the WNPRC, offering services including but not limited to: clinical pathology testing; cytology evaluation; surgical biopsy evaluation; gross post mortem examination, specialized sample collections; and histology with unbiased interpretation of lesions in reference to the experimental questions and goals.
+It also has an integral role in research at the WNPRC, offering services including but not limited to: clinical pathology testing; cytology evaluation; surgical biopsy evaluation; gross post mortem examination, specialized sample collections; and histology with unbiased interpretation of lesions in reference to spontaneous disease, experimental questions, and research goals.

 The PSU works closely with investigators to provide advice concerning protocol development, anatomy, disease pathogenesis, and the modification and creation of innovative procedures to answer research conundrums.
-Moreover, the unit’s outstanding services prevent and rapidly identify the presence and confounding effects of pathogens and unanticipated biologic responses in research studies and in the primate colony.
+Moreover, the unit’s outstanding services rapidly identify the presence and confounding effects of pathogens as well as unanticipated biologic responses in research studies and in the WNPRC primate colony.

 The PSU is responsible for the collection, banking, and distribution of NHP samples through both the Nonhuman Primate Biological Materials Distribution core (NHPBMD) and the National Institute on Aging (NIA) Nonhuman Primate Tissue Bank.
-Tissues and biological samples are available to locally, nationally, and internationally located investigators for research and education at nominal costs.
+Tissues and biological samples are available to locally, nationally, and internationally located investigators for research and education.

-The Nonhuman Primate Biological Materials Distribution core (NHPBMD) services are provided in cooperation with the Scientific Protocol Implementation (SPI) unit and include prospective ante and post-mortem sample collections from nonhuman primates housed at the WNPRC as well as access to a repository of banked tissues and biological samples spanning 20+ years.
+The Nonhuman Primate Biological Materials Distribution (NHPBMD) Core services are provided cooperatively with the Scientific Protocol Implementation (SPI) unit and include prospective in-life and post-mortem sample collections from nonhuman primates housed at the WNPRC as well as access to a repository of banked tissues and biological samples spanning 30+ years.

-In the case of post-mortem tissues, we charge a nominal fee for the tissues, labor and supplies.
-For projects and programs that require tissues from a living animal, we charge for short-term animal assignments and a nominal fee for the tissues, labor and supplies.
+In the case of post-mortem tissues, fees are charged for labor and supplies involved in collecting, processing, and shipping samples.
+For projects and programs that require tissues from a living animal, there are charges for short-term animal assignments and fees for labor and supplies.
 Shipment fees via FedEx and/or UPS are paid for by the recipient, or local investigators may pick up samples at the WNPRC on the day of collection.

 If you have questions about the NHPBMD Core, please send a message to the link below.